 Use Interlibrary Loan ONLY if you cannot find the book you need in the Kent Library or MOBIUS catalogs.

 1. At the Interlibrary Loan screen, logon to ILLiad or create an account if you do not have one.
 You can create an account by selecting the 'First Time Users' option.

 All Kent Library, MOBIUS, and Interlibrary Loan books can be picked up at your regional campus main administrative office.
-Kent Library will send an email notifying you when your books are sent to your regional campus and are available for pickup.
+We will email you when your books are available for pickup.
 You can also login to My Library Account and check the status of your requested items.

 You can also call the circulation desk at 573-651-2232 for renewals.